juanmitaboada/redismultiplexer/README.md

 - Optional `Filters`: explained below
 - Optional `Ordering`: explained below
 - `pid`: pid file of the executing RedisMultiplexer
+- `status`: status file will contains a JSON string with the statistics of the program while working
 - `children`: total of threads or workers to be started for processing (usually 2 is enought)
 - `mode`: there 2 working modes: replicant and spreader, explained before
+- `clients`: will have as many target servers as desired

 Inside the `clients` entry of the YAML configuration:
 - `General configuration`: explained below